 Abraham Lincoln’s Favorite Doctor

-Dr. Newell also represented the Monmouth Beach area in the US Congress
+Dr. Newell also represented our area in the US Congress

 I’m a Lincoln man.
-I’ve probably read more than 50 books about our nation’s 16th president and consider Abraham Lincoln to be American’s greatest chief executive.
+I’ve probably read more than 50 books about the nation’s 16th president and consider Abraham Lincoln to be America’s greatest ever chief executive.
 It was Providence that put him on Earth — when we needed him most.

-In my studies of President Lincoln, I’ve learned he had a real gift for friendship.
-One of his good friends during very trying times was a New Jersey physician and politician, William Augustus Newell.
-Although he doesn’t get much notoriety, Dr. Newell was a truly remarkable man.
+In my studies of President Lincoln, I’ve learned he had a true gift for friendship.
+One of his best friends during very trying times was a New Jersey physician and politician, William Augustus Newell.
+Although he doesn’t get much notoriety, Dr. Newell was a remarkable man.